40 greatest engineers who made enormous impacts on the world

 18. Gustave Eiffel is a very famous engineer today

-The famous tower in Paris is named in honor of his company, who designed and built it.
+The famous tower in Paris is named in honor of his company, which designed and built it.
 He is also known for his involvement in the Panama Canal scandal.

 19. Alexander Graham Bell helped invent the modern telephone